batuhanozkan/courier/README.md

    - `time` (Timestamp)

 3. **`store`**
    Stores information about store locations.
+The data is loaded from the stores.json file located in the src/main/resources folder.
    - `id` (Primary Key)
    - `name`
    - `lat` (Latitude)